cvarela0702/ipc-laravel-backend/RefinedPrompts.md

 Make sure:
 - to include the seeders with the other ones for categories and recipes
+- unique records are saved in the seeders by verifying first if the record exists before saving it
 - to run seeder for ratings
 - to run seeder for favorites